sgmurphy/wordpress-plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 13.2.2 =
+Checked for compatibility with WooCommerce 8.5

 = 13.2.1 =
 Fixed an issue where filters on categories with a slash in it did not work properly